HacKanCuBa/blake2signer/docs/docs/performance.md

                 1    0.004    0.004    0.132    0.132 <string>:1(<module>)
         ```

 Therefore, you should prefer using bytes rather than strings.
 However, if you can't avoid it, it's fine: don't go crazy thinking how to do it!
 The benefit is marginal at best for large payloads, and almost negligible for small ones.
-So this is just to make the point that, in the long run, if you can use bytes then that should be preferred, otherwise it's fine.
+So this is just to make the point that, in the long run if you can use bytes then that should be preferred; otherwise it's fine.

 ## Choosing the right signer

-This class offers three signers, and one of them is additionally a serializer meaning it can serialize any python object before signing it.
-You should be aware that this has a huge impact in performance and that serializing objects can be expensive.
+This class offers three signers, and one of them is additionally a serializer, meaning it can serialize any python object before signing it.
+You should be aware that this has a huge impact on performance and that serializing objects can be expensive.

 !!! note
     The standard deviation presented on each evaluation should be at least two orders of magnitude lower than the mean for appropriate results.